freshinfrancis/Assignment2/README.md

 4. Provide the necessary arguments in the Run Configurations:
 -   Click on Run > Run Configurations....
 -   Select Java Application for your ContentServer.
--   In the the Arguments tab, add: http://localhost:4567.
+-   In the the Arguments tab, add: http://localhost:4567 txt.txt.
 -   Click Apply and then Run.

 ## GET Client